 Hi!
-This is Rosalind and Keith.
-We’re brother and sister, and we’re so happy you found your way to the radio station!
+This is Rosalind and my brother, Keith.
+We’re so happy you found your way to the radio station!
+We hope you love the ReedRADIO.com experience.
 Just a bit about us:

 It’s Okay to be Different

 I’m rock ‘n roll.
 The Stones, Bob Dylan, and Fleetwood Mac.
-I listened to AM Stations on my Grandmother Reed’s small transistor radio., dancing around the living room with my cousins.
+I listened to AM Stations on my Grandmother’s small transistor radio., dancing around her living room with my cousins.
 Back then, my obsessions were Marvin Gaye and Tammy Terrell, Martha & the Vandellas, Smokey Robinson & the Miracles, and the Temptations.
-I didn’t know it then, but Black artists were influencing both British and American artists, and the evolution of Rock ‘n Roll music.
-I entered my teens during the protests against the Vietnam War, and near the end of the Civil Rights Movement.
+I didn’t know it then, but Black music artists were influencing both British and other American artists, and the evolution of Rock ‘n Roll music.
+I entered my teens during the protests against the Vietnam War, and near the end of Dr. King’s Civil Rights Movement.
 These events changed my musical palette as it became more inclusive.
 I began to appreciate genres other than soul music, and that was okay.

-Keith was always a Smooth Jazz aficionado, and pure soul.
-Keith turned his love for music into a business at fifteen years of age, becoming a DJ in local Milwaukee clubs and radio stations.
+Keith was always a Smooth Jazz aficionado and pure soul.
+He turned his love for music into a business when he was fifteen years old, becoming a DJ in Milwaukee clubs and radio stations.
 Keith went on to hold the positions of Program and Music Director at small to medium market radio stations in the Midwest, and throughout the South.
 Although Keith is still active as a DJ in the St. Louis area, the experience he brings to ReedRADIO.com more than qualifies him to be at the helm of the station’s music production.

-We were sitting at Keith’s kitchen table about six years ago.
+We were sitting at Keith’s kitchen table in 2011.
 We began talking about Internet radio stations, and an idea began to form around our love for music.
 ReedRADIO.com was the result of that conversation.
 We stumbled at first.
 We knew absolutely nothing about starting and running a business, and even less about Internet radio stations.
 We couldn’t even agree on a format for the station because our musical tastes were so different.

 So, our first attempt failed, and that was okay.
 We learned so much along the way: like how not to do business with jerks.
 How to protect our brand so that it embodied our core values.
 How to harness technology, and make it work for us.
-It’s been three years since ReedRADIO.com went dark after our first try, but we finally figured it out.
+It’s been four years since ReedRADIO.com went dark after our first try, but we finally figured it out.
 ReedRADIO.com is not just about good music.
-The station is about being laid-back, nostalgic, and inclusive.
+First and foremost, ReedRADIO.com is about family.
+It’s about being laid-back, nostalgic, and inclusive.
 It’s about shared music experiences with listeners from every corner of the globe. #reedradio

-Keith and I work collaboratively on developing the station’s audio and video programming.
-Lets face it!
+Keith and I work collaboratively on the development of the station’s audio and video programming.
+Let’s be honest!
 There are a million Internet radio stations out there in the universe.
 We know that.
-But what makes ReedRADIO.com stand above the crowd is that place, after work and home, where we can relax and recharge.
+But what makes ReedRADIO.com stand above the crowd is that place, after work and home, where our listeners can relax and recharge.
 ReedRADIO.com is “that place.”
 We invite you to get to know us.
-You might come to think ReedRADIO.com is as the coolest thing to happen to Internet radio since…well, internet radio.
-Click HERE for more information about how you can become part of the ReedRADIO.com community.
+You just might come to think ReedRADIO.com as the coolest thing to happen to Internet Radio since…well, internet Radio.